hichristensen/hic-page-new-v2/content/authors/admin/_index.md

 Dr. Henrik I. Christensen is the Qualcomm Chancellor's Chair of Robot Systems and a Distinguished Professor of [Computer Science at Dept. of Computer Science and Engineering](https://cs.ucsd.edu), [UC San Diego](https://www.ucsd.edu).
-He is also the director of the [Contextual Robotics Institute](https://cri.ucsd.edu), the [Cognitive Robotics Laboratory](https://www.cogrob.org), and the [Autonomous Vehicle Laboratory](http://avl.ucsd.edu)
+He is the director of the [Contextual Robotics Institute](https://cri.ucsd.edu), the [Cognitive Robotics Laboratory](https://www.cogrob.org), and the [Autonomous Vehicle Laboratory](http://avl.ucsd.edu)